Trauma-informed personalized learning

 Additional Resources:

-2 thoughts on “Trauma-informed personalized learning
+2 Replies to “Trauma-informed personalized learning”

-Thank you so much for sharing this Tim.
+1. Thank you so much for sharing this Tim.
 So important for us to the impact our activities on our most vulnerable students.
 I particularly appreciate the tweaks on common activities to make them more inclusive.
 Thank you again!

-I am so glad I saw your post about this on Facebook!
+2. I am so glad I saw your post about this on Facebook!
 I had never considered this before I know I’ve made some of these mistakes.
 So grateful to learn how to do better by my students.
 Thank you for putting this out there.